MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Data.md

      For more information, see [How to: Export and Import Encryption Keys](How-to--Export-and-Import-Encryption-Keys.md).  -->

-## Task 19: Configure pages and reports in the MenuSuite to be searchable in the [!INCLUDE[d365fin_web_md.md](../developer/includes/d365fin_web_md.md)]
+## Task 19: Configure pages and reports linked to MenuSuite to be searchable in the [!INCLUDE[d365fin_web_md.md](../developer/includes/d365fin_web_md.md)]

 The MenuSuite is no longer used to control whether a page or report can be found in the search feature of the Web client.
 This is now determined by specific properties on the page and report objects.
-For more information, see [Making Pages and Reports in the MenuSuite Searchable in [!INCLUDE[d365fin_web_md.md](../developer/includes/d365fin_web_md.md)]](upgrade-pages-report-for-search.md).
+For more information, see [Making Pages and Reports Searchable in [!INCLUDE[d365fin_web_md.md](../developer/includes/d365fin_web_md.md)]](upgrade-pages-report-for-search.md) After an Upgrade.

 ##  <a name="DeleteUpgCodeunits"></a> Task 20: Delete the upgrade objects
 At this point, you have upgraded the database to [!INCLUDE[nav2018_md](includes/nav2018_md.md)].
 Now, you can delete the upgrade codeunits and upgrade table objects that you imported in task 9.
 This task is recommended but not required.